 Over the past few years, we’ve tried to highlight some inspiring non-profits at our events.
 Organizations like Cultivating Coders (which runs coding bootcamps on Native American Reservations in New Mexico), and Powering Potential (which provides solar-powered computers to children in…

 WHAT IS GLUE?

-Glue is a developer oriented conference that is focused on how Serverless Architectures, Containers, Microservices, APIs, DevOps, Mobile, Analytics, Performance Monitoring, and cutting edge developer platforms and tools are changing the technology landscape.
+Glue is a developer oriented conference that is focused on how Serverless Architectures, Containers, Microservices, APIs, DevOps, Mobile, Analytics, Performance Monitoring, Blockchain Applications and cutting edge developer platforms and tools that are changing the technology landscape.

 because we believe that for all of the tech conferences that are out there, none of them are as focused on developers as they should be.